The sinuses are air pockets located inside the bones in the

 theoretically culture are not the same as the bacteria

-growing in the sinuses unless you have previously had sinus surgery.
+growing in the sinuses.
 It is possible to take a culture from the drainage area of the sinuses, but this is something which typically must be done by a specialist using an endoscope.
 The other way to determine which bacteria

 are in the sinuses is to insert a needle into the sinuses through